Easy Thai Pineapple Fried Rice

 • Red Curry Paste.
 Ready-made red curry paste (Thai or Malaysian) makes this recipe especially easy and delicious.
 Thai Kitchen (by McCormick) can be found in the international aisle of most grocery stores.
 Asian brands Maesri, Mae Ploy, and Arroy-D are commonly found at Asian markets and sometimes Walmart.
 I also like Homiah, which ships directly to your home.

 • Protein of Choice.
 A little bit flavors the entire dish!
 I prefer ground pork or chopped pork butt/shoulder for the flavor and subtle richness.
 But choose the protein you like best.
 Tastes good with either chicken, beef, or shrimp.
+Use any leftover meat you have on hand.

 • Onion + Garlic + Ginger.
 The essential aromatics.